wintechis/SPARQL-checker/README.md

 optional arguments:
-  -h, --help            show this help message and exit -l {all,owl,rdf,rdfs}, --ldfu {all,owl,rdf,rdfs}
+  -h, --help            show this help message and exit

+  -l {all,owl,rdf,rdfs}, --ldfu {all,owl,rdf,rdfs}
                         Select 'all', 'owl', 'rdf', 'rdfs'.

-  -u, --update          Create resource iris in files file from Idm file -c, --compare         SPARQL files in folder "requests" and "solutions" are executed.
+  -u, --update          Create resource iris in files file from Idm file

+  -c, --compare         SPARQL files in folder "requests" and "solutions" are executed.

   -s, --single-eval     Compares results and solutions of single idm and creates an overview file.

+  -i IDM, --idm IDM     Single idm to be evaluated (independant of idm file)

 ## Positional Arguments
 "query" is the only positional argument and must be the name of a query file in folder "requests".
 Note that the file extension of a SPARQL query is ".rq" which can be omitted.
 If there is a file named "query.rq", you can just write "query".
 If you want to execute all SPARQL queries in folder "requests", type the value "all" instead of a query name.
 This also means that you cannot name a SPARQL file "all.rq".